andykee/lentil/docs/docs.rst

     .. grid-item-card:: :octicon:`repo;1em;` API reference

-        The reference guide contains a detailed description of the functions, modules, and objects included in NumPy.
-The reference describes how the methods work and which parameters can be used.
+        The reference guide contains a detailed description of the Lentil API.
         It assumes that you have an understanding of the key concepts.

         +++